 Fast fashion is harming the environment, causing human workers to suffer and work for little pay, and creating a lot of waste.
 But just how much waste?

-When we discard an article of clothing, we have the choice of selling it, giving it to a friend, throwing it in the trash, or donating it to a thrift store or resale shop.
+When we discard an article of clothing, we can sell it, give it to a friend, throw it in the trash, or donate it to a thrift store or resale shop.
 Reselling our clothing is ideal, as we can recoup some of the cost, and the clothing gets a second life.
 Children wear their clothes for a short time before outgrowing them, so often you can sell them online.
 Consignment stores buy clothes, but usually, only certain brands that often exclude fast fashion.

-Most of us choose to donate any clothing we can’t sell, either to the local Goodwill, another local thrift store, church, or local charity.
+Most of us donate any clothing we can’t sell to the local Goodwill, another local thrift store, church, or local charity.
 However, there is so much donated clothing in the world now that we could clothe every human on the planet and still have leftover clothing.
 And that’s if production of new clothing stopped today!

 “Buying so much clothing and treating it as if it is disposable, is putting a huge, added weight on the environment and is simply unsustainable.” -Elizabeth L. Cline, Overdressed: The Shockingly High Cost of Cheap Fashion